apetrov/dotfiles/README.md

 * ctags
 * git
 * gitignore_global
-* inputrc
 * irbrc
 * psqlrc
-* spacemacs
 * ssh
 * tmux
-* zprofile
 * zsh

 ### VIM
 Vim config is not part of this repo.
-[Vim files](https://github.com/apetrov/vimfiles)
+Please use this one: [Vim files](https://github.com/apetrov/vimfiles